christwentyeight/4CDOS/README.md

 - For subsequent logins, you will be prompted to enter your username and password to access the system.

 - Run the command 'help' to see all available commands and their usages.
+- Run the command config4cdos to configure the settings.

 ## License